tinojona/tinojona.github.io/_pages/projects.md

 ## Downscaling and bias correction with online machine learning

-_this is a draft project, to be updated with more details_
+_this is a draft of a project description, to be updated with more details_

 We know climate models aren’t right and instead of correcting them by hand one could also correct things automatically on the fly.
 For example precipitation: Given a simulated precipitation field after a time step inside the model one could bias correct / downscale them